-There’s also a sports hall, gymnastics hall, rugby, cricket and football pitches, swimming pool, fitness suite, climbing wall, tennis courts and rugby, cricket and football fields.
-A key feature of the campus is the lake, which is used for activities including sailing, kayaking, wake boarding and water skiing, dragon boat racing, adventure races and raft challenges.
+There’s also a sports hall, gymnastics hall, rugby, cricket and football pitches, swimming pool, fitness suite, climbing wall, tennis courts, and rugby, cricket, and football fields.
+A key feature of the campus is the lake, which is used for activities including sailing, kayaking, wake boarding, water skiing, dragon boat racing, adventure races, and raft challenges.
 The Harrow Bangkok golf academy training facility is located just outside the campus main gate.

 Admission and fees

-At Harrow Bangkok admission testing varies depending on the year group but generally includes an English and maths test, and an interview.
+At Harrow Bangkok admission testing varies depending on the year group, but generally includes an English and maths test as well as an interview.

 “Priority is given to native English speakers, students with siblings already in the school, students who also apply for Harrow boarding, students who are already studying in an English language international school, students studying in a bilingual school or on an international programme.”

 The school offers various scholarships, which offer a fees discount of up to 30% to students who excel in academia, music, or sport.
 Its fees are at the top end of the scale for Thailand international schools, and range from THB 672,000 for Year 1 and THB 752,000 for Year 6 up to THB 905,000 for Year 12.